In an emergency, dial 999 or contact the Porters' Lodge (+44) 01865 278900.

 Students of colour

-This group provides a unique place of refuge and safety for students to reflect on issues that may impact their academic and social experience at Oxford.
+The University Counselling Service regularly facilitates this group which provides a unique place of refuge and safety for students to reflect on issues that may impact their academic and social experience at Oxford.
 Any issue may be explored in this confidential and supportive setting, which may include academic pressure, racism, relationship problems, and so on.
 Attending this group will provide opportunities to learn from and develop with your peers.

 Graduate and undergraduate students of colour are welcome.
-The group will consist of six participants and will be facilitated by two members of staff from the counselling service who are also persons of colour.
-Registration is on a first come first serve basis; those who aren't able to attend may be able to do so in future terms.
-Please email email@example.com to join.
-The group will be taking place on Mondays (weeks 4 to 8) 5pm to 6.30pm.
-You will need to commit to attending all 4 sessions on the above dates, each lasting 90 minutes.
+The group consists of six participants and is facilitated by two members of staff from the counselling service who are also persons of colour.
+Please email email@example.com to ask about the next group.
+You will need to commit to attending all 4 sessions, each lasting 90 minutes.

 Online and UK resources